-Nacreous clouds form in the lower stratosphere over polar regions when the sun is just below the horizon.
-The clouds are illuminated from below and often glow in vivid colours and will often remain visible for a couple of hours af
+Nacreous clouds form in the lower stratosphere over polar regions when the Sun is just below the horizon.
+The clouds are illuminated from below and often glow in vivid colours.

 What are Nacreous clouds?

 Nacreous clouds are rare and very high clouds, known mainly for the coloured light they reflect after sunset and before sunrise.
 The colours are reminiscent of the colours which reflect from a thin layer of oil on top of water, an effect known as iridescence.